Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: System Overview

 \subsection{Trust Model}

-The system adopts an honest-but-curious threat model \cite{zyskind_privacy}.
-On-chain states are immutable and therefore serve as stable anchors.
-Off-chain data may be delayed or tampered with and are not assumed to be trustworthy.
-Auditors do not rely on private keys or trusted hardware.
-Audit conclusions are derived solely from public rules and consistency comparison.
+The system adopts an honest-but-curious threat model \cite{zyskind_privacy}, where participants follow the protocol but may attempt to infer additional information.
+On-chain states are immutable and serve as stable trust anchors, while off-chain data are validated only through consistency with on-chain commitments via deterministic digest recomputation.
+Audit conclusions are derived solely from public rules without relying on private keys or trusted hardware.